sgra64/cs4bigdata/E_recursion/README.md

 ### 1.)
 Challenge 1
 Pull file [E1_recursion.py](https://github.com/sgra64/cs4bigdata/blob/main/E_recursion/E1_recursion.py) and complete functions using recursion.

-Follow the four steps for calculating `sum(numbers)`.
+Follow the four steps for calculating `sum(numbers)`:
 1. Return 0 for an empty list of numbers.
 1. Split the problem by removing the first number `n1` from the list leaving `r` as remaining list (sub-problem).
 1. Invoke `sum(r)` recursively on the remaining list.
-1. Combine final result from first number `n1` with solution returned for sub-problem:
+1. Combine the result for the sub-problem with the first number `n1`:
     `return n1 + sum(r)`.

 ```py